Down to Earth (Jimmy Buffett album)

 Down to Earth is the debut studio album by American popular music singer-songwriter Jimmy Buffett.
-It was produced by Travis Turk and was released in 1970 on Andy Williams's Barnaby Records label as Z 30093.
+It was produced by Travis Turk and was released on August 11, 1970 on Andy Williams's Barnaby Records label as Z 30093.
 A compact disc was released by Varèse Sarabande in June 1998.

-Due to its limited initial appeal (it only sold a few hundred copies), long periods out of general release, and stylistic differences with the rest of Buffett's work, Down to Earth (along with the similar High Cumberland Jubilee) was often not considered part of the chronology of Buffett albums by fans or even Buffett himself.

 Songs

 All of the songs on Down to Earth were written or co-written by Buffett.
-"The Captain and the Kid" was re-recorded thrice by Buffett: Havaña Daydreamin', Meet Me in Margaritaville: The Ultimate Collection and Songs You Don’t Know By Heart.
+"The Captain and the Kid" was re-recorded thrice by Buffett: Havaña Daydreamin', Meet Me in Margaritaville: The Ultimate Collection and Songs You Don't Know by Heart.

 The folk-rock style of music and lyrics on Down to Earth and High Cumberland Jubilee differ greatly from Buffett's subsequent output.
-There is less of the country music feel and little of the gulf and western, Key-West-influenced sound and themes that have defined his musical career.
+There is less of the country music feel and little of the Gulf and Western, Key-West-influenced sound and themes that have defined his musical career.
 Allmusic reviewer William Ruhlmann notes that "this is not the freewheeling Jimmy Buffett of 'Margaritaville,' but rather a thoughtful folk-rock singer/songwriter of the early '70s, earnestly strumming an acoustic guitar over a rhythm section and singing lyrics of social consciousness with sly references to drugs".

 The material on this album has been included on numerous compilations of Buffett's early material.

 An alternate take of "Captain America" was released as the third single from the album.